-Term Definition Strategic Housing Market Assessment (SHMA) The Strategic Housing Market Assessment (SHMA) was updated in June 2017 Its purpose is to set out the Objectively Assessed Need (OAN) for housing in the local planning areas of Broadland, Breckland, North Norfolk, Norwich and South Norfolk together with the Broads Authority, including affordable housing, and will be used by the commissioning authorities as a shared evidence base to inform the preparation of Local Plans.
+Term Definition Sofa surfing Staying temporarily with various friends and relatives while attempting to find permanent accommodation.
+Strategic Housing The Strategic Housing Market Assessment (SHMA) was Market Assessment updated in June 2017 Its purpose is to set out the (SHMA) Objectively Assessed Need (OAN) for housing in the local planning areas of Broadland, Breckland, North Norfolk, Norwich and South Norfolk together with the Broads Authority, including affordable housing, and will be used by the commissioning authorities as a shared evidence base to inform the preparation of Local Plans.
 Supported Lodgings Supported Lodgings is an accommodation scheme for vulnerable young people aged 16-24 across Norfolk.
 Supported Lodgings provides young people who find themselves with nowhere to live and little to no support network, with a safe, supportive place to stay in the homes of local people.
 Universal Credit A benefit for those who are not working or on a low income.
 It is replacing six other benefits; Housing Benefit, Income Support, Income Based Jobseekers Allowance, Income Based Employment and Support Allowance, Child Tax Credits and Working Tax Credits and is paid monthly.